Stephen-Cronin/show-parent-comment/readme.txt

 1. The Comments screen with the parent comment displayed.

 == Changelog ==

+= 0.1.1 (19 September 2015) =
+* Bug fix: Prevented the plugin from firing during Ajax requests, as we don't want the parent comment added then (for example when user edits their comment on the front end via Ajax).
+* Enhancement: Simplified the introduction to the parent comment, removing author name and edit link.
+* Enhancement: Tweaked the background colour of the parent comment.
+* Enhancement: Slightly increased the size of the Show More link.

 = 0.1 (8 September 2015) =
 * Initial Beta Release.